Top 10 Ways to Reduce Noise in Your Open Office

 A proven noise reduction strategy in open office space involves fighting noise with noise.
 Seems counterintuitive, but ambient noise (white noise) played in the background at a consistent level is proven to help mask unwanted sounds.
 Some proven forms of background noise include rainfall and waves crashing on the beach.

-Couches and lounge chairs, wall partitions, and filing cabinets can all have an impact on the acoustics of an open office space—especially high backed couches or enclosed booths that essentially separate a person from the rest of the room.
+Couches, lounge chairs, wall partitions, and filing cabinets can all have an impact on the acoustics of an open office space — especially high-backed couches or enclosed booths that essentially separate a person from the rest of the room.

 Follow Parterre Flooring’s board Sound Dampening Furniture on Pinterest